esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 He set the thresholds to around  2-3 percentage units lower than current coverage.

 🚨 **Important to note**🚨
-> "Now, one really important thing about coverage to remember is that **it's not a perfect metric for confidence.**" - Kent C. Dodds
+> "Now, one really important thing about coverage to remember is that **it's not a perfect metric for confidence.**
+>
+>The problem is that not all lines in your code base are equal.
+For example, maybe this utilities file is super, super important because it's used just all over the place.
+The autoscaling text has this line here that's really not that important, it doesn't happen all that often.
+Even if that were to happen, it's not a huge deal that that gets broken as an example." - Kent C. Dodds

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3Njk0NjUyMiwtMTcwMDU1MTg5NywxOT
+eyJoaXN0b3J5IjpbMTk4OTIzNjgxNiwtMTcwMDU1MTg5NywxOT
 k3MDAxNjkwLDQzMDA5Mjk1NCw5Mjc4MDg0ODIsMTYyMTM4OTcz
 MywyMDYxOTczNTIsLTEzNjg3ODM5NTQsNzQ5NjI2NzMzLC03MD
 I2MTgxNCw2MjYyMjEsMTQxNzM5OTU5NCwtNjU3MzkzODU1LDEw